|

 Gripping her chair leg, she crept out of the cabin, opened the

-door opposite and was briefly stunned by what she saw inside.
+door opposite and was momentarily stunned by what she saw inside.

 she thought.